ntop/ntopng/doc/src/web_gui/categories.rst

   Editing Application Rules

-For example, the `tcp:8080` rule in the example above tells ntopng to treat all the tcp traffic on port 8080 as HTTP.
+For example, the `tcp:8080` rule in the example above tells ntopng to treat all the TCP traffic on port 8080 as HTTP.
 In order to delete a user defined protocol it's necessary to clear all of its rules and save the changes.
 The protocol will be deleted after a restart of ntopng.